Underdoge/music-ds/README.md

 # music-ds
-Data Science for Music - Final Project for the CF's DS Bootcamp
+Data Science for Music - Final Project for the Código Facilot's DS Bootcamp